-In 2021, Deutsche Bank Group continued to put a strong focus on our governance related to compensation decision-making processes.
+The Bank puts a strong focus on its governance related to compensation decision-making processes.
 A robust set of rule-based principles for compensation decisions with close links to the performance of both business and individual were applied.

-The total amount of VC for any given performance year is initially determined at Group level, taking into account the bank's profitability, solvency, and liquidity position and then allocated to divisions and infrastructure functions based on their performance in support of achieving the bank's strategic objectives.
+The total amount of VC for any given performance year is derived from an assessment of the Bank's profitability, solvency, and liquidity position, and the determination of VC pools for divisions and infrastructure functions based on their performance in support of achieving the Bank's strategic objectives.

-In a first step, Deutsche Bank Group assesses the bank's profitability, solvency and liquidity position in line with its Risk Appetite Framework, including a holistic review against the bank's multi-year strategic plan to determine what the bank "can" award in line with regulatory requirements (i.e. Group affordability).
-In the next step, Deutsche Bank Group assesses divisional risk-adjusted performance, i.e. what the bank "should" award in order to provide an appropriate compensation for contributions to the bank's success.
+In a first step, Deutsche Bank assesses the Bank's profitability, solvency and liquidity position in line with its Risk Appetite Framework, including a holistic review against the Bank's multi-year strategic plan to determine what the Bank "can" award in line with regulatory requirements (i.e. Group affordability).
+In the next step, the Bank assesses divisional risk-adjusted performance, i.e. what the Bank "should" award in order to provide an appropriate compensation for contributions to the Bank's success.

 When assessing divisional performance, a range of considerations are referenced.
 Performance is assessed in the context of financial and - based on Balanced Scorecards - non-financial targets.
-The financial targets for front-office divisions are subject to appropriate risk-adjustment, in particular by referencing the degree of future potential risks to which Deutsche Bank Group may be exposed, and the amount of capital required to absorb severe unexpected losses arising from these risks.
+The financial targets for front-office divisions are subject to appropriate risk-adjustment, in particular by referencing the degree of future potential risks to which Deutsche Bank may be exposed, and the amount of capital required to absorb severe unexpected losses arising from these risks.
 For the infrastructure functions, the financial performance assessment is mainly based on the achievement of cost targets.
-While the allocation of VC to infrastructure functions, and in particular to control functions, depends on the overall performance of Deutsche Bank Group, it is not dependent on the performance of the division(s) that these functions oversee.
+While the allocation of VC to infrastructure functions, and in particular to control functions, depends on both Deutsche Bank's overall and their own performance, it is not dependent on the performance of the division(s) that these functions oversee.

-At the level of the individual employee, we have established Variable Compensation Guiding Principles, which detail the factors and metrics that have to be taken into account when making Individual VC decisions.
-Our managers must fully appreciate the risk-taking activities of individuals to ensure that VC allocations are balanced and risk-taking is not inappropriately incentivized.
+At the level of the individual employee, the Variable Compensation Guiding Principles are established, which detail the factors and metrics that have to be taken into account when making Individual VC decisions.
+Managers must fully appreciate the risk-taking activities of individuals to ensure that VC allocations are balanced and risk-taking is not inappropriately incentivized.
 The factors and metrics to be considered include, but are not limited to, (i) business delivery ("What"), i.e. quantitative and qualitative financial, risk-adjusted and non-financial performance metrics, and (ii) behavior ("How"), i.e. culture, conduct and control considerations such as qualitative inputs from control functions or disciplinary sanctions.
 Generally, performance is assessed based on a one year period.
 However, for Management Board members of Significant Institutions, the performance across three years is taken into account.